-- for which there is, or was, "substantial authority"; or - as to which there is a reasonable basis and the pertinent facts of that position are disclosed on the return.
+- (1) for which there is, or was, "substantial authority"; or - (2) as to which there is a reasonable basis if the pertinent facts of that position are adequately disclosed on the return.

 If any item of income, gain, loss or deduction included in the distributive shares of unitholders might result in that kind of an "understatement" of income for which no "substantial authority" exists, we must disclose the pertinent facts on our return.
-In addition, we will make a reasonable effort to furnish sufficient information for unitholders to make adequate disclosure on their returns and to take other actions as may be appropriate to permit unitholders to avoid liability for penalties.
-More stringent rules apply to "tax shelters," which we do not believe includes us.
+In addition, we will make a reasonable effort to furnish sufficient information for unitholders to make adequate disclosure on their returns to avoid liability for this penalty.
+More stringent rules apply to "tax shelters," but we believe we are not a tax shelter.